 Breadth First Search starts with one node and repeatedly visits neighbors.
 The key concept is a “frontier”, the boundary between the explored and unexplored areas.
 The frontier expands outwards from the original node until it has explored the entire graph.

-The frontier queue is the frontier: a list/array of graph nodes (grid tiles) that need to be analyzed.
+The frontier queue is a list/array of graph nodes (grid tiles) that still need to be analyzed.
 It starts out containing only a single element, the start node.
-The visited flag on each node keeps track of whether we’ve seen it yet.
-It starts out as False everywhere except at the start node.
+The reached flag on each node keeps track of whether we’ve seen it yet.
+Nodes start out as not reached except the start node starts out as reached .
 Use the slider to see how the frontier expands:

 How does the algorithm work?
-At every step, take a single element out of frontier and call it current.
-Then look for each of current’s neighbors, next.
-Add them to the frontier queue if they haven’t been visited before.
+At every step, take a single element out of frontier and call it current .
+Then find current’s neighbors.
+For each neighbor, if it hasn’t been reached yet, add it to both frontier and reached.
 Here’s some Python code:

-frontier = Queue() frontier.put(start) start.visited = True while not frontier.empty(): current = frontier.get() for next in current.neighbors(): if not next.visited: next.visited = True frontier.put(next)
+frontier = Queue() frontier.put(start ) reached = dict() reached[start] = True while not frontier.empty(): current = frontier.get() for next in graph.neighbors(current): if next not in reached: frontier.put(next) reached[next] = True

-Now that you’ve seen the code, try stepping through the animation above.
-Pay attention to the frontier queue, the current node, and the set of next nodes.
-At each step, an element of the frontier becomes the current node, the neighbors are marked, and any unvisited neighbors get added to the frontier.
-Some neighbors will have been visited already so they don’t need to be added into the frontier.
+Now that you’ve seen the code, try stepping through the animation below.
+Pay attention to the frontier queue, the current node, and the set of neighbor nodes.
+At each step, an element of the frontier becomes the current node → , unreached neighbors are added to the frontier → , and reached neighbors are discarded → X.

 - Mark all reachable nodes.
 This is useful if your map isn’t completely connected, and you want to know what’s reachable.
-That’s what we did above, with the visited field.
+That’s what we did above, with the reached field.

 - Find paths from one node to all other nodes, or from all nodes to one node.
 This is what I used for the animated demo at the top of the page.